Living Constitution: Judicial pragmatism

 Although the "Living Constitution" is itself a characterization, rather than a specific method of interpretation, the phrase is associated with various non-originalist theories of interpretation, most commonly judicial pragmatism.
 In the course of his judgment in Missouri v.
-Holland 252 U.S. 416 (1920), Holmes remarked on the Constitution's nature:
+Holland 252 U.S. 416 (1920), Justice Holmes remarked on the Constitution's nature:

 With regard to that we may add that when we are dealing with words that also are a constituent act, like the Constitution of the United States, we must realize that they have called into life a being the development of which could not have been foreseen completely by the most gifted of its begetters.
 It was enough for them to realize or to hope that they had created an organism; it has taken a century and has cost their successors much sweat and blood to prove that they created a nation.
 The case before us must be considered in the light of our whole experience and not merely in that of what was said a hundred years ago.
 The treaty in question does not contravene any prohibitory words to be found in the Constitution.
 The only question is whether [252 U.S. 416, 434] it is forbidden by some invisible radiation from the general terms of the Tenth Amendment.
 We must consider what this country has become in deciding what that amendment has reserved.

 According to the pragmatist view, the Constitution should be seen as evolving over time as a matter of social necessity.
 Looking solely to original meaning, which would largely permit many practices that are now universally condemned, thus causes the rejection of pure originalism out of hand.

 That general view has been expressed by Judge Richard Posner:

 A constitution that did not invalidate so offensive, oppressive, probably undemocratic, and sectarian law [as the Connecticut law banning contraceptives] would stand revealed as containing major gaps.
 Maybe that is the nature of our, or perhaps any, written Constitution; but yet, perhaps the courts are authorized to plug at least the most glaring gaps.
 Does anyone really believe, in his heart of hearts, that the Constitution should be interpreted so literally as to authorize every conceivable law that would not violate a specific constitutional clause?
 This would mean that a state could require everyone to marry, or to have intercourse at least once a month, or it could take away every couple's second child and place it in a foster home....
 We find it reassuring to think that the courts stand between us and legislative tyranny even if a particular form of tyranny was not foreseen and expressly forbidden by framers of the Constitution.

 The pragmatist objection is central to the idea that the Constitution should be seen as a living document.
 Under that view, for example, constitutional requirements of "equal rights" should be read with regard to current standards of equality, not those of decades or centuries ago, an alternative that would be unacceptable.